 Owning a scale will do wonders for any dad who loves to cook and bake.
 This one by OXO has long been a favorite of our team because it's easy to clean, it's incredibly accurate, and it has a pull-out display to make weighing simple even if you're using a big bowl.

 Detroit-Style Pizza Pan

 It was Sasha who first brought the Chef's Press to our attention and now we can't get enough of them.
 More specifically, I can't get enough of them.
-I use mine several days a week to weigh down a steak for the perfect sear, to get cheese extra melty in quesadillas, to get my hash all charred.
-What's more, Chef's Presses are small (for dads with limited kitchen space) and affordable (for those of us who don't want to spend an arm and a leg on a present).
+I use mine several days a week to weigh down steak for the perfect sear, to get cheese extra melty in quesadillas, to get my hash all charred, etc. What's more, Chef's Presses are small (for dads with limited kitchen space) and affordable (for those of us who don't want to spend an arm and a leg on a present).
 I'm planning on sending a few to my dad and highly recommend you do as well.

 One Serious Eats dad, Sho Spaeth, wrote a whole love letter to his honesuki knife.
 With light points, heavy blades, and single-beveled edges, these sleek little Japanese knives make cutting between joints and slicing through flesh and skin a breeze.
 If your dad is into butchering or if he wants to learn, this knife will quickly become his go-to.

 If you're looking to do a little splurge for your dad and are moderately competitive with your siblings, this outdoor pizza oven is a sure bet for child of the year.
 We recommend several different pizza ovens, and this newer Ooni model will make any pizza obsessive very, very happy.